Wisconsin vs. Minnesota NCAA Football Odds, Plays and Insights | November 27, 2021

 Over/Under Insights

-- Wisconsin and its opponents have gone over the current 39-point total in seven of 11 games this season.

-- Minnesota has combined with its opponents to score more than 39 points in seven of 11 games this season.
+- Wisconsin and its opponents have combined to put up more than 39 points in seven of 11 games this season.

-- The two teams combine to average 53.4 points per game, 14.4 more than the over/under in this contest.

-- The 34.5 combined points per game that these two squads have allowed this season are 4.5 fewer than the 39 over/under in this contest.

 Wisconsin Stats and Trends

-- In Wisconsin's 11 games this season, it has six wins against the spread.

-- The Badgers have an against the spread record of 4-2 in their six games as a favorite of 7 points or more so far this season.
+- The Badgers are 4-2 ATS when favored by 7 points or more this season.

-- Wisconsin's games this year have gone over the point total six times in 11 opportunities (54.5%).

-- When Wisconsin records more than 18.7 points, it is 6-2 against the spread and 8-0 overall.
+- Wisconsin is 6-2 against the spread and 8-0 overall this season when the team notches more than 18.7 points.

-- In games that Wisconsin piles up more than 289.5 yards, the team is 5-4 against the spread and 7-2 overall.
+- When Wisconsin amasses more than 289.5 yards, the team is 5-4 against the spread and 7-2 overall.

-- This year, the Badgers have turned the ball over 21 times, seven more than the Golden Gophers' takeaways (14).

 - Find the latest spread and moneyline odds for Wisconsin at SISportsbook.